2.3 The Public Domain

 Author credit and the public domain

 In countries where moral rights don’t expire, you have to credit the author of the work even if the work is in the public domain.
-And even though it may not be legally required in every country, there are many benefits to identifying and giving credit to the original creator, even after her work has entered the public domain.
-Can you think of a reason why it might be helpful to give credit to an author whose work is in the public domain?
+And even though it may not be legally required in every country, there are many benefits to identifying and giving credit to the original creator, even after that creator’s work has entered the public domain.
+Can you think of a reason why it might be required to give credit to an author whose work is in the public domain?
 Can you think of why norms should be encouraged when public domain works are reused?

 Many communities have adopted norms, which are accepted good practices for crediting the authors and the treatment of works in the public domain.
 Creative Commons has created public domain guidelines that can be used by communities to create their own norms.
 Review the CC Public Domain guidelines here.